altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "I don't know."<br/>

-It wasn't often that Altina showed her weak side.
+It wasn't often that Altina showed her weak side.<br/>

-The name of her brother caught her off guard emotionally.
+The name of her brother caught her off guard emotionally.<br/>

-This was an unstable factor which Regis wants to get rid of.
+This was an unstable factor which Regis wants to get rid of.<br/>

 "...
 This is an invitation made in the name of prince Latreille.
 Anything that happens in the empire or on the way there would be his responsibility.
 But that doesn't guarantee that everything would be safe."<br/>